 - Helpfulness Jar: use a token system in which rewards are based on filling up a rewards jar with tokens.
 For each act of helpfulness, your child receives a token to put in the jar; once full, they receive a big reward you both decided on in advance (Durr, 2014).

 These activities are appropriate for a range of ages from toddlerhood up to the pre-teen years.
-Click here to read more about each of these activities.
+You can read more about positive reinforcement for kids here.

 ABA Therapy and Autism